catch-point/ib-tws-json/README.md

 # ib-tws-shell
-Read–eval–print loop for Interactive Broker's TWS API
+Read–eval–print loop for Interactive Broker's Trader Workstation and Gateway

 Introduction
 ------------

 The TWS API is a simple yet powerful interface through which Interactive Broker clients can automate their trading strategies, request market data and monitor your account balance and portfolio in real time.

 This project serializes Interactive Broker's Java Client to stdin/stdout so that it can be used by other programs.
-This is particularly useful for programing languages that do not have an official TWS API Client.
+This is particularly useful for programming languages that do not have an official TWS API Client.

-This project differentiates from other client libraries by intergrating the TWS Desktop or Gateway into the same JVM running the TWS Client.
+This project differentiates from other client libraries by integrating the TWS Desktop or Gateway into the same JVM running the TWS Client.
 Whereby providing a single interface to control Interactive Broker's Trader Workstation / Gateway.

 Requirements
 ------------